manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

 <p><img src="http://manifold.systems/images/OpenSampleProject_graphql.png" alt="echo method" width="60%" height="60%"/></p>

-Use the [plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to really boost your productivity.
-Use code completion to conveniently build queries and discover the schema's API.
+Use the [plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to boost your productivity.
+Use code completion to conveniently build queries and discover the schema's fluent API.
 Navigate to/from call-sites and GraphQL schema file elements.
 Make changes to your query schema files and use the changes immediately, no compilation!
 Find usages of any element in your schema files.
 Perform rename refactors to quickly and safely make project-wide changes.